Zest-studi-o/P01-Allotment-gardens/README.md

 Gitpod - To write, edit and save code.

-Google Fonts - To import fonts for the wesite.
+Google Fonts - To import fonts for the website.

 Font Awesome - To add icons to the website.